 If your amputation leaves you unable to work or perform in your prior occupation, you may also be entitled to compensation for your future lost wages.
 For example, if a surgeon loses an arm and can no longer perform surgery, they may be entitled to compensation for any lost future income if they must now take a lower-paying job.
-A Los Angeles amputation lawyer will be able to determine what compensation you can seek as a result of your accident.
+An amputation lawyer will be able to determine what compensation you can seek as a result of your accident.

 Because amputations are permanent, your potential non-economic damages require careful consideration.
 Unlike your medical expenses or lost income, non-economic damages are more difficult to calculate since they are not reflected in a bill or invoice.
 Your non-economic damages are subjective in nature, but that doesn’t mean that they aren’t real.
 If you’ve suffered an amputation, you may be entitled to compensation for the following:

 Non-economic damages are very difficult for non-lawyers to prove and often challenged by the insurance companies.
-An experienced Los Angeles amputation lawyer will know how to document your claim and prove your non-economic damages so that you can get the compensation you need to rebuild your life.
+An experienced amputation lawyer will know how to document your claim and prove your non-economic damages so that you can get the compensation you need to rebuild your life.